magsther/magsther.github.io/content/posts/kind.md

 ```

 Now run `terraform plan`.

-This creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
+The **plan** creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.

 ```
 Terraform will perform the following actions: